scateu/textplan.vim/README.md

 Design Considerations
 =====================

-1. No automation.
-User do all things manually, such as sort, status update, archive, and date change.
-So there's no need to worry about data flying to location you don't know.
+1. **No automation.** User has to do all things manually, such as sort, status update, archive, and date change.
+  - Benifit 1: So there's no need to worry about data flying to location you don't know.
-2. Benifit: Users are forced to review all things regularly, because of being involved in all operation.
+  - Benifit 2: Users are forced to review all things regularly, because of being involved in each operation.
-3. Use Bojo-style keys instead of `- [ ]`, provides more status tracking.
+2. Use Bujo-style keys instead of `- [X]`, provides more status tracking.

 Credit
 ======